spacetelescope/crds/docs/doc/source/web_site_use.rst

 * Add files to the upload list by clicking on the *Add Files...* button.
 Alternately for modern browsers (Chrome) drag-and-drop files from your desktop to the upload accordion.

 * Click *Start Upload* to initiate the file transfer.
+You should see a progress bar(s) showing the status of the upload(s).
+When the upload successfully completes the buttons will change to *delete*.

 * Click *Delete* for any file added by mistake or for failed uploads.